-For our experiments, we extracted the road network of Germany from OpenStreetMap excluding very small streets.
 It has a total of 4,318,497 nodes, of which many only have decorative purposes to model the shape of the road, only 2,356,510 nodes have more than two edges.
 In the preprocessing step, we contracted 4,317,962 (99.99%) of the nodes.

-We consider the charging stations from the list provided by German Bundesnetzagentur.
-It contains 9,066 charging stations with a total of 21,780 charge points all over Germany with charging powers ranging from 2.3-350 kW.
-Because we are only interested in long distance travel, we used only the fast charging stations of which there are 1,051 with 3,791 charge points.
-We precomputed the shortest path trees for these charging stations.
+We consider the charging stations from the list provided by German Bundesnetzagentur.2 It contains 9,066 charging stations with a total of 21,780 charge points all over Germany.
+Because we are only interested in long-distance travel, we used only the fast charging stations of which there are 1,051 with 3,791 charge points, with charging powers ranging from 50-350 kW.
+We precomputed the shortest-path trees for these charging stations.

-For all tests, we simulated one day with a total of 5,000 electric vehicles doing long distance trips.
-Each vehicle was assigned an origin/destination pair with a distance of 500 km and a battery capacity ranging from 20-40 kWh, uniformly distributed, ensuring that recharging on the trip was necessary, often multiple times.
+For all tests, we simulated one day with a total of 5,000 electric vehicles doing long-distance trips.
+Each vehicle was assigned an origin/destination pair with a distance of 500 km and a battery capacity ranging from 20-40 kWh, uniformly distributed.
+This gave the vehicles a range of about 100-300 km, depending on the battery size and their driving speed, ensuring that recharging on the trip was necessary, often multiple times.
 The departure time was selected from a distribution of trips on a weekday (Mon-Fri) in Germany [31] (see Figure 4).
 We ran each simulation 10 times and averaged the results.

 The simulations are computationally expensive, because as part of the charging station routing we have to evaluate all Pareto optimal paths between the origin, destination and charging stations.
-By using precomputed shortest path trees for all charging stations, we only have to explore the graph once for the origin and destination nodes to create shortest path trees.
+By using precomputed shortest-path trees for all charging stations, we only have to explore the graph once for the origin and destination nodes to create shortest-path trees.
 Querying the Pareto optimal paths is then about two orders of magnitude faster than with plain contraction hierarchies, which would explore the graph for each combination again [9].
 However, the query time is still in the order of milliseconds and most queries are between the known locations of the charging stations.
-To further improve performance we precomputed all Pareto optimal paths between all combinations of charging stations and stored the costs of the paths in a lookup table.
+To further improve performance, we precomputed all Pareto optimal paths between all combinations of charging stations and stored the costs of the paths in a lookup table.
 The lookup table with the cost of all Pareto optimal paths between all 1,051 charging stations has a size of 36.3 GB.